lyaunzbe/lute/README.md

 ```

-If no outfile filename is given, dont worry, one will be provided.
+If no outfile filename(s) are given, dont worry, they will be provided.
 When in doubt, consult the official documentation.

 ### Testing